bcmk/siren/README.md

 A model must replace __model_id__ to her or his actual model ID.
 It is the same as model name in Chaturbate and Stripchat.

+Recommended text: "Get a notification in Telegram whenever I'm online __your link__".

 Write to sirenbot@protonmail.com in case of any questions.

 Running your own bot